Work & Career

 Covering up your mistake is the worst mistake you can make

 We all make mistakes.
 In fact, your boss expects you to make mistakes from time to time.
 What they don’t expect is for you to lie about it.
 “I wish my employees understood that it’s OK to make an honest mistake,” says David Laplante, owner of Advanced HVAC.
 “But I want them to take ownership of their work and their actions instead of deflecting or making me chase for the truth.
 I’ll respect you a lot more if I hear it directly from you instead of a co-worker or a client.”
 Here are some of the worst mistakes you can make on the job.

-15 minutes early is “on time”
+Fifteen minutes early is “on time”

 Showing up on time is so important to doing a good job.
 After all, you can’t do your job at all if you’re not there.
 But “on time” doesn’t mean simply clocking in by 9:00:59 on the dot.
 To be on-time you actually need to show up a few minutes early, says Laplante.
 “Everyone should aim to be at the office 15 minutes before they plan to start.
 This gives you some wiggle room to deal with traffic delays and so on.
 If you do get in by 8:45, you can take a few minutes to grab a coffee or read the news or just take a deep breath to be ready for the start of your day,” he says.
-Start with these 13 must-steal habits of people who are always on time.

 Promotions aren’t simply about checking off a list of boxes